Tsu-gu/LadFetch/README.md

 (Ubuntu and Arch aren't displaying correctly as I'm running them through Distrobox, not natively.)

 The main point is to deliver a simmilar experience to Neofetch with even more features, and several hundred times smaller file size.
-Currently supports Debian, Arch and RedHat based distros.
-SUSE coming soon.
-Others will work just fine, except for the package count, but you can modify it easily enough.
+Currently supports apt, dnf, zypper, and pacman package listing.

 # Installation
 **Paste this in your terminal.**